Nick-Goodson/Game-Library-Manager/README.md

 # Game Library Manager
-Android application for managing a video game library

 This repo contains an Android Studio project for Game Library Manager, an application that allows users to keep track of the games they own and want using a shared database: